oreillymedia/promptlab/README.md

 -- [SQLite3](https://www.sqlite.org/index.html).
 Promptlab uses SQLite3 as the database.
 The database is created automatically when you run `init`.
 You can use the [SQLite3 command line tool](https://www.sqlite.org/cli.html) to inspect the database directly or use a GUI like [DB Browser for SQLite](https://sqlitebrowser.org/).

+# Installation

+You'll need Python 3.10.9 or later.
+Clone this repo and run `pip install -r requirements.txt` to install the dependencies.

 # Usage

 ## Initialize and empty database